 Arthur mhac Ambróis mic ConstantÍn mic Uighir Finndrea guin

 In the Romance Eachtra Mhacaoimh an Iolair (The Story of Eagle-boy) the last name in the above pedigree takes the form Ughdaire Finndreagain.
-These pedigrees are consistent but need to be interpreted thus:
+These pedigrees are consistent but need to be interpreted as shown in the table below which presents the names in the forms given in the various documents:

 |Gen.||EaMM RIA.23D 22||EaMM RIA.23M 26||EMaI|